Physiocracy

 Pierre Samuel du Pont de Nemours, a prominent physiocrat.
 In his book La Physiocratie, du Pont advocated low tariffs and free trade.

 Physiocracy (physiocratie; from the Greek for "government of nature") is an economic theory developed by a group of 18th-century Age of Enlightenment French economists.
 They believed that the wealth of nations derived solely from the value of "land agriculture" or "land development" and that agricultural products should be highly priced.
 Their theories originated in France and were most popular during the second half of the 18th century.
 Physiocracy became one of the first well-developed theories of economics.
+Physiocratic governments made significant positive influence on national economies by developing land for agricultural use, building roads and canals for agricultural trade and utilizing trade as a mechanism for benefiting from surplus agricultural produce; strengthening currencies and balance of payments.
+It is thus today known as an unintended means to an end.

 François Quesnay (1694–1774), the Marquis de Mirabeau (1715–1789) and Anne-Robert-Jacques Turgot (1727–1781) dominated the movement, which immediately preceded the first modern school, classical economics, which began with the publication of Adam Smith's The Wealth of Nations in 1776.

 The physiocrats made a significant contribution in their emphasis on productive work as the source of national wealth.
 This contrasted with earlier schools, in particular mercantilism, which often focused on the ruler's wealth, accumulation of gold, or the balance of trade.
 Whereas the mercantilist school of economics held that value in the products of society was created at the point of sale, by the seller exchanging his products for more money than the products had "previously" been worth, the physiocratic school of economics was the first to see labor as the sole source of value.
-However, for the physiocrats, only agricultural labor created this value in the products of society.
+For the physiocrats, however, only agricultural labor created this value in the products of society.
 All "industrial" and non-agricultural labors were "unproductive appendages" to agricultural labor.